Ablakwa Meets Ukrainian President Zelenskyy, Appeals for Release of Ghanaian Prisoners of War

 Foreign Affairs Minister Samuel Okudzeto Ablakwa held discussions with the President of Ukraine, Volodymyr Zelenskyy, over the release of two Ghanaians being held as prisoners of war.

-The meeting took place in February 2025 in Kyiv, the capital of Ukraine.
+The meeting took place on February 25, 2026, in Kyiv, the capital of the European country.

 Ablakwa, Ukraine, President Zelenskyy, Prisoners of War, Russia War